urodriguez/uci/README.md

 * use correlation id on logs -> DONE
 * try-catch wrapping in controllers -> DONE

+* use local IIS

+* use Jenkins/TeamCity
+* add auth to swagger
-* implement await/async
+* implement authentication use JWT to authenticate
 * implement auditing
 * implement mailing
 * implement reporting
 * implement caching
-* implement authentication use JWT to authenticate
-* add auth to swagger
 * use hangfire
-* use IIS
-* use Jenkins/TeamCity
 * implement integration events with NServiceBus
 * implement at least one soap service
 * implement import using Excel library
 * create application to show logs (maybe will be necessary to migrate to a database)
-* implment process to delete old logs (one mounth) folder (maybe directly in LogService)
+* implement process to delete old logs (one mounth) folder (maybe directly in LogService)
 * unit test
+* implement await/async without Dapper (current using version is Dapper.Extensions and it is coupled with MiniProfiler.Integration that not support async) => use EF
+* implement unityOfWork

 ## Angular architercure styleguide